fejlek/Nine-Circles-ML1/1 First Circle - Previously On Nine Circles/First_circle_prevon_2.md

 The shrinkage factor is 0.87.
 Thus, we expect the model to perform approximately 13% worse on new data.
 The model overfits a bit too much (the rule of thumb is 10% shrinkage [[1](#1)]).
-To reduce overfitting somewhat, we can use the obseravtion that interactions in our model appeared largely insignificant.
+To reduce overfitting somewhat, we can use the observation that interactions in our model appeared largely insignificant.

 ```python